-- If tests are not taken on our campus, list UTB/TSC as a score recipient so that an official score report will be sent directly to UTB/TSC.
+- If tests are not taken on our campus, list UTB as a score recipient so that an official score report will be sent directly to UTB

 Advanced Placement (AP) examinations are offered once a year in May, in high schools that offer college-level courses based on AP course descriptions.
 AP results are mailed in early July to the institutions listed by examinees as score recipients.

-College Level Examination Program (CLEP) tests are administered nationally on a monthly basis.
-Testing is also conducted weekly on the UTB/TSC campus.
-Candidates may register in person or by mailing a completed registration form and payment to the Testing Office.
+College Level Examination Program (CLEP) tests is conducted weekly on the UTB campus.
+Candidates may register in person or by contacting the Office of Testing.

-A locally-developed Spanish credit by examination test is administered three times yearly to individuals seeking to earn credit for Spanish courses at UTB/TSC.
-Information regarding test dates, test charges, and registration may be obtained by contacting the Testing Office.
+A locally-developed Spanish credit by examination test is administered three times yearly to individuals seeking to earn credit for Spanish courses at UTB.
+Information regarding test dates, test charges, and registration may be obtained by contacting the Office of Testing.

-Credit for specific courses is awarded by UTB/TSC on the basis of testing programs that The College Board have developed and validated and for which norms have been established.
-The Minimum Score Table lists test score requirements by subject for all national standardized tests that UTB/TSC utilizes in awarding credit.
+Credit for specific courses is awarded by UTB on the basis of testing programs that The College Board have developed and validated and for which norms have been established.
+The Minimum Score Table lists test score requirements by subject for all national standardized tests that UTB utilizes in awarding credit.